Army’s Unwarranted Crackdown On Media

-The three essential functions perform by the media are that of information, education and entertainment.
+The three basic functions perform by the media are that of information, education and entertainment.
 These are the conventional social functions the media render to the public anywhere in the world.

 In performing these functions, the media in Nigeria has contributed in on small measure to national development and the entrenchment, growth and sustenance of democracy, where the fundamental human rights of every citizen are absolutely guaranteed.